monkeylearn/monkeylearn-python/README.md

 Install
 -------

+You can use pip to install the library:

+    pip install monkeylearn

-To install the library just type the following on your shell:
+Or clone the code and type the following on your shell:

     python setup.py install